 Flying to Singapore with British Airways

-Come 29 March 2022, British Airways will once again link Australia and Singapore.
-It’s part of its service onwards to London, but can be booked without travelling to the UK.
+British Airways once again links Australia and Singapore.
+The flight is part of BA’s service onwards to London, but can be booked without travelling to the UK.

 British Airways’ aircraft and cabins